DarinLevesque/dl-com-cms/content/posts/2019-01-30--new-year-new-you/index.md

 ##### "[last year] was tough, [this year] is my year!"

 My year was one of my hardest yet, but it was all my fault.
+Despite the

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1NzIxOTU5MCwtMTM0NTE1MTgxNF19
+eyJoaXN0b3J5IjpbLTEzNzM1NDAzMzEsMTQ1NzIxOTU5MCwtMT
+M0NTE1MTgxNF19
 -->